estebanmaxposse/Sprint-01-Construye-un-encriptador-de-texto-con-Javascript/README.md

 # JS Text Crypter

 JS Text Crypter is a simple web application that allows you to encrypt and decrypt text.
-It is built using JavaScript, HTML, CSS, Sass, and Bootstrap.
+It is built using JavaScript, HTML, CSS, and Bootstrap.

 ## Features